 Plan time for exercise.
 This helps the brain release chemicals that decrease stress and improve mood.

-Learn what it feels like to be hungry and what it feels like to be satisfied by using a hunger scale:
+Learn what it feels like to be hungry and what it feels like to be satisfied.

 Listen to soothing music.